nahid1602/Nahid_Ahmed.github.io/README.md

 ---

-I'm a motivated and detail-oriented engineering graduate with hands-on experience in embedded systems, simulation tools, and programming.
+Motivated and detail-oriented engineering graduate with hands-on experience in embedded systems, simulation tools, and programming.
 I enjoy building systems, solving real-world problems, and learning new technologies.

 ---
 ## Education